-If you are the sole owner of an online business, the Sole Proprietorship (also known as DBA – “Doing Business As“) is the easiest form to register and manage your business.
-It actually works as an alias for the individual doing the business.
-Because of this, the owner is personally liable for the company.
+Do note that the owner is personally liable for the company.
 That means that all debt is imputable to the owner.
 However, as Sole Proprietorships are usually low-liability businesses, a lot of startups work under this type of legal entity.

 The second big option in starting an un-incorporated business is the General Partnership.
 In Partnerships, more individuals get together to start some kind of business.
+This is a great answer if you’re asking yourself – how do i register my ecommerce business with someone else.
 Just like the Sole Proprietorship, Partnerships are easy to set up and manage and because partners share equal control on the company, the liability and profits are also shared.

 Like I’ve mentioned above, the second category of companies falls under the “corporate” model.
-When you’re incorporating your company you don’t become a corporate behomoth and you don’t automatically get billions in revenue, as you’d expect.
+When you’re incorporating your company you don’t become a corporate behomoth and you don’t automatically get billions in revenue, as one might expect.
 It just means you’re operating under a different set of rules.
-Plus you get to do a lot more paperwork and pay some extra taxes.
+Plus you get to do a bit more paperwork.

 The most important reasons to incorporate your company as an entrepreneur are liability protection and documenting deals with partners.

 By far liability protection is the most important reason to incorporate your company.
 Under a corporate structure, your business is treated as a separate legal entity.
-If things go awry in your business (and sometimes they do) the company is liable for paying all debtors, not you.
+If things go awry in your registered ecommerce business (and sometimes they do) the company is liable for paying all debtors, not you.
 That, of course, if you have been operating your business in a legal manner.

 Basically, registering as a corporation will keep your assets (house, car, golf clubs) protected from any issue that might arise operating the business.